 The countdown to peak is officially on and preparations for your eCommerce store should be well underway to make the busiest time of year a business success.
-Once you have a peak plan in place to ensure your website can cope with the increased demand and traffic influx, it’s important to ensure your digital storefront is also optimised.
+Once you have a peak plan in place to ensure your website can cope with the increased demand and traffic influx, it’s important to ensure your digital storefront is optimised.

 Customer data plays a key role in optimising your website to create an enjoyable shopping experience for your users.
 Your customers should be at the core of everything you do which makes their data extremely valuable.
 Collating, analysing and interpreting this data builds an understanding of your audience and where you should focus your efforts during the peak period.